 Many Jordanians enjoy smoking, and it’s a custom that’s allowed almost anywhere and everywhere, including taxis, public transport, streets and shopping malls.
 And who hasn’t heard of the people’s most favoured smoking apparatus, the hubbly bubbly – or the argeeleh as it is called in Arabic.
 You’ll find an argeeleh at almost every café in Jordan.

 Don’t drink water from just anywhere

 Tap water is not drinkable in Jordan.
 Unlike in Western countries, tap water in Jordan is only used to wash things.
-Nonetheless, you can get drinkable water delivered to your doorstep at any time of day, or you can bottles in corner shops or big stores.
+Nonetheless, you can get drinkable water delivered to your doorstep at any time of day, or you can buy bottles in corner shops or big stores.

 The Arab ‘five minutes’ rule

-Jordanian people love being spontaneous and easy-going, specially when it comes to making plans and appointments.
+Jordanian people love being spontaneous and easy-going, especially when it comes to making plans and appointments.
 People might simply show up and hang out, invite you to come over at a specific time, or plan a road trip and leave immediately.
 Punctuality, on the other hand, is disregarded.
-When you’ve made plans with a local and they say they’ll be with you in ‘five minutes’, it is best to presume they’ll be at least 20 minutes late – so you might as well be late yourself!
+When you’ve made plans with a local and they say they’ll be with you in ‘five minutes’, it is best to presume they’ll be at least 20 minutes late – so you might as well be late yourself.

 Never say no to food

 Jordanians are generous and hospitable people.
 They take their guests’ comfort seriously, and go to great lengths to make them feel at home.
 They enjoy sharing their meals with everyone.
 Always smile and accept the food offering, as repeatedly telling them you’re full will likely offend them.

 Jordan is undoubtedly one of the most photogenic regions in the world.
 The locals are often happy to pose for your photographs as well.
 But before attempting to take any pictures of them, always ask for permission, especially when women are present.